-One of the largest SUVs money can buy, the Yukon XL appeals to drivers who want a cavernous interior and truck-like capability.
-In addition to those signature virtues, you get an abundance of comfort features, plus prestigious design.
+Unquestionably one of the largest SUVs money can buy, the Yukon XL appeals to drivers who want a cavernous interior and truck-like capability.
+In addition to those signature merits, you get an abundance of comfort features, plus prestigious design.
 Contemporary active-safety features are available, too.
-Of course, we can’t ignore the visceral satisfaction of commanding a three-ton vehicle.
+Of course, we can’t ignore the visceral satisfaction of commanding a tall, three-ton vehicle.

 Choosing Your GMC Yukon XL

 The XL is more than 20 inches longer than the regular Yukon.
-Most Yukon XLs are powered by a 5.3-liter V8 engine that generates 355 horsepower.
+Most Yukon XLs are powered by a 5.3-liter V8 engine that produces 355 horsepower.
 The line-topping Denali get its own 6.2-liter V8, generating 420 horsepower and 460 pound-feet of torque.
-Both engines use a six-speed automatic transmission and can be paired with four-wheel drive rather than the standard rear-drive.
-Low-range gearing is standard on the 4WD Denali and optional on the other trims.
+Both engines use a six-speed automatic transmission, which can be mated with four-wheel drive rather than the standard rear-drive.
+Low-range gearing is standard on the 4WD Denali and optional on the other trim levels.
 Towing capacity reaches 8,500 pounds, thanks in part to a standard locking rear differential.

-Up to eight adults (nine with the available front bench seat) and their luggage can fit comfortably in the Yukon XL, and the third row folds neatly into the floor when not in use.
+Up to eight adults (nine with the available front bench seat) and their luggage can fit comfortably in the Yukon XL.
+When not in use, the third row folds neatly into the floor.
 With all seats folded, you're looking at 121 cubic feet of cargo space, which puts the XL firmly in the largest category of SUV.
 With the third row folded down, capacity totals 76.7 cubic feet, shrinking to a still-abundant 39.3 cubic feet when all seats are up.

 Like other GMC models, the Yukon XL is offered in three trim levels.
 Standard equipment is similar to that of the regular-size Yukon:

-Of the three trim levels, the SLT scores highest on features for the money.
-It provides a perfectly luxurious passenger environment while staying well below the price range of various premium-brand competitors.
+Of the three trim levels, the SLT scores highest on worthy features for the money.
+Passengers can expect a luxurious environment, while the owner stays well below the price range of various premium-brand competitors.
 Fuel economy wins no prizes, of course, but the Yukon XL doesn't consume much more than the standard Yukon.